torvalds/linux/Documentation/teaching/so2/grading.rst

 You must achieve at least 4.5 points out of 10 to pass.

-1. Course (3 points)
+1. Lectures (3 points)
 ----------------------
 * Completion of the course is conditioned by obtaining 30% (3 out of 10) of the course score.
-* The course score will be obtained from 11 course assignments to be completed before each class (one assignment is a bonus).
+* The lecture score will be obtained from 11 lecture quizzes to be completed before each class (one quiz is a bonus).
 * Each course assignment contains a set of 4 questions from the material covered in the previous class (one question is a bonus).
     * There will be no final exam.
     * Each question is scored with 0 or 1.